ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/studio/database/document-extensions/time-series.markdown

 1. **Show values per node**
     * Enable to view the value's contents distribution per cluster node (see below).
-      When disabled, only the current value (the value's total content) is visible.
+      When disabled, only the current value (the value's total contents) is visible.
 2. **Values**
-    * **Total Value**
+    * **Current Value**
       This is the value's total contents, which is the accumulation of this value's contents from all cluster nodes.
     * **Increment By**
-      The number you enter here is the **delta** that will be added to the value's content on the current node.
+      The number you enter here is the **delta** that will be added to the value's contents on the current node.
       Enter a positive number to increase the value or a negative number to decrease it.
-      The change in the value's total content will be visible after you click the Save button.
+      The change in the value's total contents will be visible after you click the Save button.
 3. **Add Value**
    Add an additional value (up to 32 values).
 4. **Save**